-The projects aim to allow communities to acknowledge their surroundings and become involved, whilst protecting and celebrating all that makes Romney Marsh’s unique landscape so important and evocative.
+Communities were encouraged to appreciate more their surroundings and become more involved, whilst protecting and celebrating all that makes the Romney Marsh unique landscape so important and evocative.

 This website and associated Facebook social media feed were dedicated to actively promoting and celebrating success in the ongoing delivery and participation in the Fifth Continent Scheme.
 This is demonstrated through the website and Facebook feed which provided regular updates on the delivery of individual projects, together with encouraging participation through our website Things To Do page.
 The projects included:

 - enabling local people to get involved with exciting programmes of community engagement activities and archaeology, together with making short films.

 - delivering restoration and protection of rare habitats including ditches and vegetated shingle, plus working to protect the iconic heritage of the Marsh.

 - providing funding for a number of projects including the delivery of species monitoring and a training programme.